 “Are you carrying extra batteries for your camera?”
 Bandhu asked me while he was driving the car and I was busy clicking the beautiful landscapes outside the window.
-He always has a smile in his face.
-I nodded and asked “why?”.
+He always had a bright smile on his face.
+I nodded and asked “Why?”.
 He replied that Hilley will be the last place where I will be getting electricity.
 There is no electric supply at Barsey which is situated in the Rhododendron Sanctuary at an altitude of around ten thousand feet.
 So I had to use the camera judiciously lest I use up the battery completely.
 I put my camera and phone on charge after Bandhu dropped me at Hilley.
 Barsey is very small place in West Sikkim.
 From Okhrey to Hilley I had to reserve a car for Rs.
-800 as there was no shared cab available in this route.
+800 as there were no shared cabs available on this route.

 Hilley is a very small place at the top of a mountain.
 There are hardly five to six houses.
 Bandhu lives at Hilley with his family.
 He gave me a cup of tea and some biscuits when I visited his house.
 He was telling me how beautiful the valley looks in March and April when the Rhododendron flower blossoms all around.
 Bandhu asked if I need a guide for this trek.
 I didn’t want to take a guide as I wanted to go alone only.
 I packed up my camera and phone.
 They were fully charged by then.
 I went to the entrance of the Sanctuary where the Forest officer sits.
 One has to make a permit to enter the sanctuary.
 The entry fee as well as the fee for carrying a still camera were nominal.
 I paid seventy rupees for both the permits.
 The officer asked me the purpose of my visit.
 Since I didn’t take any guide along with me, he drew a map on a piece of paper for my convenience.
 It was a simple curvy trail to follow.
 I was also reminded not to take any path with a division to the left.
 I told myself, leave the left to follow the right.